Airell98/restaurant-service/Readme.md

 create a .env file and please do kindly follow all the fields that have been given on the .env.example file

-once you have follow all the fields for your .env file, fill in the values according to you own config
+once you have follow all the fields for your .env file, fill in the values according to your own config

 to run the app, run this command => `make server`